thytom/fr-admin.co.uk/site/index.md

 ---
 <section>
 Welcome to fr-admin.co.uk.
 We offer French administrative services to anyone who lives, works, or regularly visits France.

-We are specialists in French bureaucracy and understand how the French tend to do business.
-We are happy to assist you directly with any paperwork you may need to complete or can contact agencies on your behalf or sign post you in the right direction.
+We specialise in French bureaucracy and understand how the French do business.
+We are happy to assist you with any paperwork you may need or can signpost you in the right direction.

-We keep up to date with both the UK and French government websites to ensure that the processes you are following are correct and up to date.
-From helping with residency permits, the French healthcare system to enrolling your children into local French schools, we are here to help.
+From helping you with short and long term residency permits and enrolling your children into school to the French healthcare system and pet travel, we can help.
 </section>
 <div class="row">
 <div class="col-12 col-sm-6">